 The Mallee Bush is a stubborn character.
 So stubborn that in 1878 the SA government put a £200 bounty on its head for anyone who could come up with a technique to pull out the exasperating stumps.
 But the simple brilliance of inventor Richard Smith was to ignore the trivialities of stump removal altogether.
 He decided it was just as easy to find a way to jump over them than to waste energy pulling them up, by taking a regular fixed ploughshare and hinging and weighting it.
 The forward force of a dray dragging the blade would no longer stick it in the ground at every obstacle; instead the hinge would allow it to lift from the ground and fall back in when it cleared the other side.
 Though considered unconventional at the time, this basic design proved so cost-effective that it’s now used right across the agricultural world.

-The humble boomerang is thought to be the world’s first manmade, heaver-than-air controlled flying object.
-And while other cultures have developed similar sticks using an aerofoil uplift design, the boomerang is unique in its ability to return to its thrower.
+The humble boomerang is thought to be the world’s first manmade, heavier-than-air controlled flying object.
+And while other cultures have developed similar sticks using an aerofoil uplift design, Aboriginals invented a boomerang that is unique in its ability to return to its thrower.
 This is because the boomerang relies not on a straight edge, but a curved one, allowing for an elliptical flight path.
 They’ve been variously used for hunting, hand-to-hand combat, musical instruments and cutting off fingers in Mel Gibson films.
-They’re even used the world over as a modern sports item these days, and if you can believe this, the Germans are current World Champions!
-(Have we no pride, people?)
+They’re even used the world over as a modern sports item these days.
 All this became possible without intimate knowledge of Newton’s Laws of Physics, the need for wind tunnels, taxpayer-funded laboratories or supercomputers.
 It was created out of nothing more than trial and error and the need to catch tonight’s dinner.

 Unaipon also saw the potential for a fixed-blade helicopter that utilised the aerofoil design of the boomerang, overturning the conventional ideology of the time that was still fixated on the “airscrew” design of some guy named Leonardo DaVinci.
 Aside from his love affair with science, Unaipon became the first Aboriginal writer to ever be published, and he travelled extensively throughout Australia arguing for better treatment for all Aboriginals.
 We can only wonder how much more enriched Australia would have been had he not been ignored.